ChrisShank/zemble/README.md

 - Right clicking on items.
 If multiple items are selected then they will each load in a separate tab.
   - Open items in Semble, if they have a URL or DOI.
 - Right click on a collection.
+  - Configure Sync - Set the URL to the Semble collection you want to sync the Zotero collection with
   - Save to Semble - Creates a new collection on Semble and saves all of the items in that Zotero Collection to Semble.
 If done multiple times it will update the same collection with new cards.
+  - Sync from Semble - Pull in changes from the Semble collection.
+    - Note: this currently does not delete any items that you've added to _your_ local Zotero collection.

 ## Contributing